Consideration of Bill, not amended in the Public Bill Committee

 Does the hon.
 Gentleman not agree that it is regrettable that the Scottish Government increased the income tax for servicemen and women?

 I am amazed that it took the hon.
 Lady so long to make that point.
 As she knows, because she attends these debates—sometimes—the changes in taxation have actually brought in a tax cut for the vast majority of serving personnel in Scotland, including some in her own constituency.
 They are among the lowest-paid members not only of the armed forces but of the public sector across the UK.
-In contrast, the pay freeze for someone on, say, £21,000 represents a cut of £400.
+By contrast, the pay freeze for someone on, say, £21,000 represents a cut of £400.
 I am willing to engage in a debate on pay, and I am happy to defend my Government’s record, but would she accept that it is time for the pay cut imposed by her Government to go?
 Nothing?

 Order.
 The hon.
 Gentleman cannot really ask questions across the Floor of the House if the hon.
 Lady is sitting there being quiet and well-behaved.